 The science building with the trees in front is still there

-Terrible irritated I left the Anglia Ruskin University for what it was and headed to the centre of Cambridge to reward myself with some books from my favorite bookstore, Waterstones.
+I left the Anglia Ruskin University and headed to the centre of Cambridge to reward myself with some books from my favorite bookstore, Waterstones.
 One of the books some Barbara fan might recognize.
 To my surprise is my youngest daughter now an enthusiastic reader of it.

 Following my tradition I had lunch in Charlie Chan Restaurant.
 From a notice I read that this place of memory is unfortunately closing down soon.
 Barbara had her 19th birthday party here and came here with her mother and uncle every Monday evening to play Mahjong.